Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 Let's go over the FLUX smart contract in detail skipping the entire OpenZepplin ERC-777 base implementation and focusing only on the FLUX implementation.

+The FLUX smart contract drives the business logic of Datamine, it's important that our business logic is open for the rest of the world to see.
 Let's jump right into the FLUX smart contract code.
 We'll go through code in logical blocks.

 ## Libraries & Interfaces